Responsible Cat Ownership in Tasmania

 • Breeding, Selling & Buying Cats

-From 1 March 2022, anyone wishing to breed a cat must be a registered breeder or hold a Cat Breeding Permit.
+The Cat Management Act 2009 requires anyone wishing to breed a cat in Tasmania, must be a registered breeder or hold a Cat Breeding Permit.

 • Cat Breeding Permits